ibm-cloud-docs/vmwaresolutions/cr/cr_addingclusters.md

 ### Bare metal server settings
 {: #cr_addingclusters-bare-metal-settings}

 Options might differ depending on the version that your instance was initially deployed in.
-You can choose between the **Cascade Lake** or **SAP-certified** server types.
+You can choose between the **Cascade Lake** or **SAP-certified Cascade Lake** server types.

 #### Data center location
 {: #cr_addingclusters-dc-location}

 The {{site.data.keyword.cloud_notm}} data center location of the cluster is set to the {{site.data.keyword.cloud_notm}} data center of the Cyber Recovery instance by default.
-You can deploy the cluster to a different {{site.data.keyword.cloud_notm}} data center than the deployed instance if you ensure that the network latency between the two {{site.data.keyword.cloud_notm}} data centers is less than 150 ms. To check the network latency, you can use a tool such as [Looking Glass](http://lg.softlayer.com/){: external}.
+You can deploy the cluster to a different {{site.data.keyword.cloud_notm}} data center than the deployed instance if you ensure that the network latency between the two {{site.data.keyword.cloud_notm}} data centers is less than 150 ms.

 If you deploy the cluster to a different {{site.data.keyword.cloud_notm}} data center or {{site.data.keyword.cloud_notm}} infrastructure pod, three extra VLANs are ordered for use with the ordered {{site.data.keyword.cloud_notm}} bare metal servers.